Zhanhu079/Pulse-Pioneer-Landing-Page/README.md

 # Pulse-Pioneer-Landing-Page
-A landing page for my fitness Pulse Pioneer
+A landing page for my fitness app Pulse Pioneer